 Highlights: This popular Half Dome backpacking trip offers a comprehensive Yosemite experience for those seeking an authentic wilderness adventure.
 From Tuolumne Meadows you’ll climb nearly 1,500’ to Tuolumne Pass at 10,000 feet for stunning alpine vistas of the rugged Sierra Nevada backcountry.
 Meander through pristine alpine meadows and past massive granite domes.
 Follow the headwaters of the Merced River as you hike past high alpine lakes and old growth forests.
 This trip ends with the last afternoon and evening in Little Yosemite Valley which provides an option to summit Half Dome.
 If you’re looking to avoid the crowds and experience some of Yosemite’s most spectacular backcountry scenery, this is the adventure for you!

-Day 1: Meet your guide at 3:00 PM in Half Dome Village.
+Day 1: Meet your guide at 4 pm in Curry Village.
 Get acquainted with the group and with gear.
 If time allows before dinner, explore some of the Valley’s iconic features.
 Eat dinner at one of the park’s many restaurants.
 (Food in the front-country is not included.)
 Camp in the Yosemite Valley Backpacker’s Camp.
+Today’s Mileage/Elevation: 0 mi / +0′, -0′

 Day 6: Our final hike takes us 4.5 miles down to Yosemite Valley (4,000′).
-We will hike along the famous Mist Trail that descends besides both Nevada Fall and Vernal Fall before ending in Half Dome Village.
-Typically, the goal is to be finished between 1:00 and 3:00 PM.
+We will hike along the famous Mist Trail that descends beside both Nevada Fall and Vernal Fall before ending in Curry Village.
+Generally, our goal is to finish between 2-4 PM but this can be later due to the human factors within the group.
+Today’s Mileage/Elevation (without Half Dome): 4.5 mi / +300′, -2440′

 Other: Half Dome can be completed in the afternoon/evening of Day 5 or early morning on Day 6 before hiking out.
-This is a 7-mile roundtrip from Little Yosemite Valley.
-Half Dome requires cable permits and as requested we will exhaust all means to obtain these permits.
+This is a 7-mile round-trip, +2,700’/-2,700′ elevation change hike from Little Yosemite Valley.

 Required shuttle costs are included in the above costs.
 We also include backpacks, sleeping bags, tents, pads, trekking poles and eating utensils at NO EXTRA COST as needed.
 Lastly, all profits from our guided trips go towards our non-profit youth summer camp program.